cs1302uga/cs1302-tutorials/javafx/javafx.md

    need to create the `bin` directory.

 1. Attempt to run the `cs1302.gui.ExampleDriver` class in the usual manner.
-If successful, then one of two things should happen:
+If successful, then one of three things should happen:

    1. A small, but blank, GUI app will appear on your screen.
 This may appear in another desktop or minimized if your computer utilizes multiple windows.
 However, the following